askn37/askn37.github.io/README.md

 ## Multix Zinnia Product SDK [*AVR] for Arduino IDE

+This software development kit is primarily for the new generation AVR family.
+(Announced after Microchip brand integration) Configured to aid development in the Arduino IDE.
+C/C++/Assembler programs written in AVR-GCC/AVR-LIBC
+It provides a workflow up to uploading to the target MCU using avrdude.

+__WARNING: Arduino compatible API is not supported.__

 - Please add the following link to your Arduino IDE preferences.\
   [`https://askn37.github.io/package_multix_zinnia_index.json`](https://askn37.github.io/package_multix_zinnia_index.json)
 - Then search for `multix` in Boards Manager.